zzz0906/LeetCode/README.md

 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

 Maybe just scan and record the last one, and only permit the last one show up twice.

+81. Search in Rotated Sorted Array II

+Suppose an array sorted in ascending order.

+I think we can get the original array back.
+It contains the duplicates.
+It's a little difference with 32. for input [2,5,6,0,0,1,2], target 3, it shall output false.

+I am wrong, it seems really different with the last one.
+I understand why we cannot use 33's solution. for example, [3 1 1] [1 1 3 1], the 1 == 1, but 3 can show in the left or the right.

+Std use a simple tricks. we move the right pointer to a different position which do not haec the duplicates.